Courtney8606/Project-Montessori-Minds/README.md

 ## Project Overview

 Collaborating with a local nursery Montessori Minds to enhance their online presence by customising their website to meet specific operational needs.
-The project includes modernising the site and introducing an employee portal for real-time content updates.
+The project includes modernising the site and introducing an employer portal for real-time content updates.

 ## Features

 - **Custom Website Design**: Tailored to the nursery's specific requirements.
-- **Employee Portal**: Allows staff to efficiently manage and update website content in real-time.
+- **Employer Portal**: Allows staff to efficiently manage and update website content in real-time.
 - **Responsive Design**: Ensures a seamless user experience across all devices.

 ## Demo